Mary J. Hickman

 Mary J. Hickman is Professorial Research Fellow at St Mary's University, Twickenham.
 She was formerly a Professor of Irish Studies and Sociology at London Metropolitan University and director of its Institute for the Study of European Transformations.
 She was a member of the Irish Governments Task Force on Policy Regarding Emigrants (2001-2002).
 She has been Visiting Professor at: New York University, Columbia University and Victoria University, Melbourne.
 Her current research interests centre on migrations and diasporas.
 She has been a key figure in the documentation of The Irish Diaspora.

-An important analysis of nineteenth-century attitudes by Mary J. Hickman and Bronwen Walter showed that the 'Irish Catholic' was one viewed as an "other" or a different race in the construction of the British nationalist myth.
+An important analysis of nineteenth-century attitudes by Mary J. Hickman and Bronwen Walter showed that the 'Irish Catholic' was once viewed as an "other" or a different race in the construction of the British nationalist myth.